The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Preliminaries

 \subsection{Notations}

 \begin{enumerate} \item Throughout the article, we fix a prime number $p>0$. \item For an $\mathbb{F}_p$-scheme $X$, we denote by $F \colon X \to X$ its (absolute) Frobenius morphism, and we use the same notation for $\mathbb{F}_p$-algebras.
-We say that an $\mathbb{F}_p$-scheme $X$ (resp.~algebras) is $F$-finite if the Frobenius is a finite morphism.
+We say that an $\mathbb{F}_p$-scheme $X$ (resp.~algebra) is $F$-finite if the Frobenius is a finite morphism.
 Whenever we say $F$-finite scheme (or algebra), we intend an $F$-finite $\mathbb{F}_p$-scheme. \item On an $\bF_p$-scheme $X$, we define the perfection of $\mathcal{O}_X$ as (see \cite{Bhatt_Lurie_RH_corr_pos_char}).
 We use the same notation for $\bF_p$-algebras. \item Given a scheme $X$, we denote by $X_{\red}$ its reduced subscheme.
-If $X$ is integral, we denote by $\nu \colon X^{\nu} \to X$ its normalisation and by $k(X)$ its function field. \item We say $X$ is a variety over $k$ (or simply a variety) if it is an integral separated scheme of finite type over $k$. \item We say $X$ is a curve (resp.~surface, 3-fold) over $k$ if $X$ is a variety over $k$ of dimension one (resp.~two, three). \item Given an abelian category $\mathcal{A}$, we denote by $D(\mathcal{A})$ (resp.~$D^b(\mathcal{A})$) its (bounded) derived category.
-Given a complex $K^{\bullet}$ in $D(\mathcal{A})$ and $i \in \bZ$, we denote by $\mathcal{H}^i(K^{\bullet})$ its $i$-th cohomology. \item Given a variety $X$ over $k$ with structural morphism $\pi \colon X \to\Spec k$, we define the dualising complex $\omega_X^{\bullet} \coloneqq \pi^!\cO_{\Spec k}$ (see \stacksprojs{0A9Y}{0ATZ}).
-The dualizing sheaf is defined as the lowest non-zero cohomology sheaf of the dualizing complex: $\omega_X \coloneqq \mathcal{H}^{-\dim X}(\omega_X^{\bullet})$.
-For example, if $X$ is proper and smooth over $k$, then $\omega_X$ agrees with the usual sheaf of top differentials (\stacksproj{0AU3}).
-If $X$ is normal, then $\omega_X$ is a reflexive sheaf of rank 1 (\stacksproj{0AWE}), and we denote by $K_X$ a Weil divisor such that $\omega_X \cong \cO_X(K_X)$. \item We say $(X,\Delta)$ is a \emph{pair} if $X$ is a normal variety, $\Delta$ is an effective $\mathbb{Q}$-divisor and $K_X+\Delta$ is $\mathbb{Q}$-Cartier.
-We say $\Delta$ is a boundary if its coefficients lie in the interval $[0,1]$. \item Given a variety $X$, we say that $f \colon Y \to X$ is a log resolution if $f$ is a proper birational morphism such that $Y$ is regular and the exceptional locus $\Ex(f)$ is purely divisorial and snc. \item Given a variety $X$, we say that $f \colon Y \to X$ is a \emph{quasi-resolution} if $f$ is a projective and generically finite morphism, $Y$ is a topological finite quotient \cite[Definition 4.2.5]{CR12}, and the extension of the function fields $k(Y) \subset k(X)$ is purely inseparable. \end{enumerate}
+If $X$ is integral, we denote by $\nu \colon X^{\nu} \to X$ its normalisation and by $k(X)$ its function field. \item We say $X$ is a variety over $k$ (or simply a variety) if it is an integral separated scheme of finite type over $k$. \item We say $X$ is a curve (resp.~surface, 3-fold, 4-fold) over $k$ if $X$ is a variety over $k$ of dimension one (resp.~two, three, four). \item Given an abelian category $\mathcal{A}$, we denote by $D(\mathcal{A})$ (resp.~$D^b(\mathcal{A})$) its (bounded) derived category.
+Given a complex $K^{\bullet}$ in $D(\mathcal{A})$ and $i \in \bZ$, we denote by $\mathcal{H}^i(K^{\bullet})$ its $i$-th cohomology. \item Given a variety $X$ over $k$ with structural morphism $\pi \colon X \to\Spec k$, we define the canonical dualising complex $\omega_X^{\bullet} \coloneqq \pi^!\cO_{\Spec k}$ (see \stacksprojs{0A9Y}{0ATZ}).
+The canonical dualising sheaf is defined as the lowest non-zero cohomology sheaf of the dualising complex: $\omega_X \coloneqq \mathcal{H}^{-\dim X}(\omega_X^{\bullet})$.
+For example, if $X$ is proper and smooth over $k$, then $\omega_X$ agrees with the usual sheaf of top differentials \stacksproj{0AU3}.
+If $X$ is normal, then $\omega_X$ is a reflexive sheaf of rank 1 \stacksproj{0AWE}, and we denote by $K_X$ a Weil divisor such that $\omega_X \cong \cO_X(K_X)$.
+Whenever we work with varieties over $k$, we will implicitly work with the canonical dualising complexes and sheaves described above. \item In general, if $\omega_X^{\bullet}$ is a dualising complex on a Noetherian integral scheme $X$, then we set $\omega_X \coloneqq \mathcal{H}^j(\omega_X^{\bullet})$, where $j$ is the minumum of all integers $i$ such that $\mathcal{H}^i(\omega_X^{\bullet}) \neq 0$. \item We say $(X,\Delta)$ is a \emph{pair} if $X$ is a normal variety, $\Delta$ is an effective $\mathbb{Q}$-divisor and $K_X+\Delta$ is $\mathbb{Q}$-Cartier.
+We say $\Delta$ is a boundary if its coefficients lie in the interval $[0,1]$. \item Given a variety $X$, we say that $f \colon Y \to X$ is a \emph{resolution} if $f$ is a projective birational morphism such that $Y$ is regular.
+If in addition the exceptional locus $\Ex(f)$ is purely divisorial and snc, then we say that $f$ is a \emph{log resolution}. \item Given a variety $X$, we say that $f \colon Y \to X$ is a \emph{quasi-resolution} if $f$ is a projective and generically finite morphism, $Y$ is a topological finite quotient \cite[Definition 4.2.5]{CR12}, and the extension of the function fields $k(Y) \subset k(X)$ is purely inseparable. \end{enumerate}